Types of Credit-Bearing Programs

 Other Transfer Credit - Transfer Terms

-While students are strongly encouraged to participate in a Dartmouth-sponsored program, occasionally some students take a leave term, and independently seek out an alternate program.
+While undergraduate students are strongly encouraged to participate in a Dartmouth-sponsored program, occasionally some students take a leave term, and independently seek out an alternate program.
 These are not Dartmouth-sponsored programs led by Dartmouth faculty with courses that are a part of the Dartmouth curriculum.
-Therefore students who elect to pursue this option and wish to receive transfer credit are required to provide an academic rationale for such study that meets certain standards established by the Committee on Instruction.
+Therefore undergraduate students who elect to pursue this option and wish to receive transfer credit are required to provide an academic rationale for such study that meets certain standards established by the Committee on Instruction.
 These are referred to as Transfer Terms.

 Detailed transfer credit informaiton can be found on the Registrar's Office website.